-Medicare Supplemental Insurance Plans in Texas
+Medicare Supplement Plans in Texas

 After Leona spent the day running errands, she was in a car accident on her way home.
 Thankfully, the accident was minor.
 As a precaution, she went to the hospital to get looked over.

 She spent the day at the hospital, only to schedule a follow-up appointment with her primary physician.

 A month later, she receives a bill from the hospital for the Part A deductible.
 A few weeks later, she received another bill from her primary physician for the follow-up visits.

 Between both the Part A & Part B deductible, as well as the 20% coinsurance that she is left responsible for under Part B, she is out of pocket over $2,300.

 If Leona had a supplemental Medigap Plan, the above out of pocket costs would’ve gone directly to the carrier.
 Depending on which letter plan she selects, she could have zero out of pocket costs.
 At the very least, she would only be responsible for the Part B deductible.

 When Should I Enroll in a Texas Medicare Supplement Plan